Appearance

 What This Site Covers

-That pattern runs through the entire CES Letter.
-A fact is presented.
-Key context is missing.
-And the implication feels stronger than what the evidence actually supports.
+Those were two examples of a broader pattern that runs through much of the CES Letter: a fact is presented, key context is missing, and the implication feels stronger than what the evidence actually supports.

 This site goes topic by topic, supplies the missing context, and lets you judge for yourself: